 In Fig.~\ref{fig:Qi_Nb_Tramp}(a) we plot the temperature dependence of the internal quality factor of the niobium MSRs.
-The measurements were taken at the single photon limit.
-Niobium has a critical temperature of \SI{9.2}{K}~\cite{gross_festkorperphysik_2014}, hence we do not expect to observe a breakdown of superconductivity.
+Niobium has a critical temperature of about \SI{9.2}{K}~\cite{gross_festkorperphysik_2014}, hence we do not expect to observe a breakdown of superconductivity.
 Thus, we only fit the data with the model describing TLS related losses (Eq.~\ref{equ:Qi_TLS}).
-The fit parameters are the combined loss parameter, $k$, and $Q'_{\text{other}}$.
-The results are listed in the supplementary material.
-The behavior of the MSR in the copper waveguide agrees well to predictions from theory throughout the whole measurement range.
+The behavior of the MSR in the copper waveguide agrees well with predictions from theory throughout the whole measurement range.
 We observe an increase of $Q_{\text{int}}$ up to \SI{1}{K}.
 For the MSR in the aluminum waveguide we measure a drop in the internal quality factor at \SI{350}{mK}.
-In this region we also see the breakdown of superconductivity for the aluminum MSRs (Fig.~\ref{fig:Qi_Al_Tramp}).
-This indicates that the breakdown of superconductivity in the waveguide walls is the limiting factor for the Nb MSRs above \SI{350}{mK}.
+In this region we also see the breakdown of superconductivity for the aluminum MSRs (Fig.~\ref{fig:Qi_PowRamp}(b)).
+This indicates that the breakdown of superconductivity in the waveguide walls is the limiting factor here.
 For higher temperatures, the internal quality factor remains approximately constant around \SI{1e6}{}.
 Performing finite element simulations using the finite conductivity of the aluminum (Al5083~\cite{_conductivity_2002}) waveguide wall we found a $Q_{\text{int}}$ of \SI{1.16e6}{}, which is consistent with our measurements.